zextras/carbonio-mailbox/store/ldap/src/updates/attrs/ReadMe.md

 ### Naming of update files

-Update files are named as the value of last timestamp of last commit on `attrs.xml`(this can be retrieved using `git log -1 --pretty=format:%at carbonio-mailbox/store/conf/attrs/attrs.xml`).
+Update files are named as the value of last timestamp of last commit on `attrs.xml`(this can be retrieved using `git log -1 --pretty=format:%at carbonio-mailbox/store/src/main/resources/conf/attrs/attrs.xml`).

 ## How update files are consumed by ldapattributeupdate script?

-The `ldapattributeupdate` script runs in postinstall part of the installation procedure in upgrade hook.
+The `ldapattributeupdate` script runs in post-install part of the installation procedure in upgrade hook.
 This script runs after few other scripts that populate the LDIF files and install our schema in place where LDAP looks for them.
 The aim of these update file is to provide information to our update script about: which entry got new attribute and when.